Organic fiducial inference: Examples with discrete data and little pre-data knowledge

-For both these LPD functions and in general, it will not be possible to obtain a closed-form expression for the fiducial density $f(p\,|\,x)$ for any given value of $x$.
+where $b>0$, and by: For both of these choices of the function $\omega_L(p)$ and in general for any sensible choice of this LPD function, it would seem reasonable to conclude that it is not be possible to obtain a closed-form expression for the fiducial density $f(p\,|\,x)$ for any given value of $x$.
 However, drawing random values from this density function will be generally fairly straightforward.
+In particular, to obtain one such random value, we only need to generate a value $\gamma$ for the primary r.v.\ $\Gamma$ from its post-data density function, i.e.\ a uniform density over the interval $(0,1)$, and then draw a value for the proportion $p$ from the conditional density $\omega_*(p\,|\,\gamma)$.

-In this respect, the histograms in Figures~1(a) and~1(b) were each formed on the basis of one million independent random values drawn from the density function $f(p\,|\,x)$, with $n$ being equal to 10 and the observed $x$ being equal to 1.
-The results in Figure~1(a) depend on choosing the LPD function to be the one given in equation~(\ref{equ13}), while the results in Figure~1(b) depend on this function being as defined in equation~(\ref{equ14}).
-The dashed-line curves in these figures represent the posterior density for $p$ that corresponds to the prior density for $p$ being uniform on $(0,1)$, while the solid-line curves in these figures represent the posterior density for $p$ that corresponds to the prior density for $p$ being the Jeffreys prior for the case in question, i.e.\ the density function that is proportional to the function for $p$ in equation~(\ref{equ14}).
+To give an example, the histograms in Figures~1(a) and~1(b) were each formed on the basis of one million independent random values drawn from the fiducial density $f(p\,|\,x)$ using this simulation method, with $n$ being equal to 10 and the observed $x$ being equal to one.
+The results conveyed by the histogram in Figure~1(a) depend on choosing the LPD function of $p$ to be the one given in equation~(\ref{equ13}), while the results in Figure~1(b) depend on this function being as defined in equation~(\ref{equ14}).
+On the basis of the same data, the dashed curves in these figures represent the posterior density for $p$ that (under the Bayesian paradigm) corresponds to the prior density for $p$ being a uniform density on the interval $(0,1)$, while the solid curves in these figures represent the posterior density for $p$ that corresponds to the prior density for $p$ being the Jeffreys prior for the case in question, i.e.\ the prior density for $p$ that is proportional to the function of $p$ in equation~(\ref{equ14}).

-It can be seen from these figures that, although the posterior density for $p$ is highly sensitive to which of the two prior densities is used, the fiducial density for $p$ barely moves depending on whether the LPD function is proportional to the uniform prior, or whether it is proportional to the Jeffreys prior for this case.
-Moreover, we can observe that the two fiducial densities for $p$ in question both closely approximate the posterior density for $p$ that is based on this Jeffreys prior.
+It can be seen from these figures that, although the posterior density for $p$ is highly sensitive to which of the two prior densities for $p$ is used, the fiducial density of $p$ barely moves depending on whether the LPD function of $p$ is proportional to the uniform prior density being referred to, or whether it is proportional to the Jeffreys prior density for this case.
+Moreover, we can observe that the two fiducial densities for $p$ being considered are both closely approximated by the posterior density for $p$ that is based on the Jeffreys prior density in question.